 c) Works only with high-margin transactions

-Purchase order funding works only on transactions that have high margins.
+Purchase order funding works only for transactions that have high margins.
 In general, transactions with margins higher than 30% work best.

 ABC Supplies is a small business that wins a $1,000,000 purchase order for electronic products from Super Store, a major retailer.
 ABC Supplies gets a quote to buy the products from ACME Corp, an overseas supplier.
 ACME Corp quotes $650,000 for the order, which provides ABC Suppliers with a 35% gross margin.

 There is one problem.
-ABC Suppliers does not have enough funds to pay ACME.
-They decide to work with a purchase order financing company to help finance the transaction.
+ABC Supplies does not have enough funds to pay ACME.
+ABC Supplies decides to work with a purchase order financing company to help finance the transaction.

 ABC Supplies works with a PO financing company that offers to cover the supplier cost of the transaction.
 The finance company charges 3% per 30 days and offers pro-rated daily terms at 0.10%.
 After careful review, ABC Supplies determines that their profit margin is sufficient to cover the finance expense and still make a decent profit.
 They decide to move forward with financing.